 Is it Bad Not to Work Your Notice Period?

-Once you decide to leave your current position, it can be tempting just to quit and go.
+Once you decide that now is a good time to leave your current position, it can be tempting just to quit and go.
 However, it pays to maintain your professional image and not burn your bridges; after all, your new employer will undoubtedly ask your existing one for a reference.
 Also, you never know when you might reencounter your current employer in future or when you might have to ask them for a professional favour.

 At worst, leaving your current position without working your notice could find you in court.
 Legally, your current employer can pursue you for any costs they might incur due to you leaving early.
 For example, if the company has to hire a contractor to do your job, your existing employer may seek to claim those expenses back from you.